 Travel abroad in a dream is a living and many-sided symbol of stepping beyond the familiar circle of life.
 Through it the psyche shows how you meet the other, how you handle incomprehension, how you find support in an unfamiliar space, and what you bring back from your “foreign lands.”

 Let yourself relate to these dreams as an invitation.
-Step beyond the familiar and expand, without demanding of yourself to “always be at home.”
-Seek your own circle, where they speak your language.
+Step beyond the familiar and expand, without demanding of yourself to be at home always.
+Seek out your own circle, where your language is spoken.
 Strengthen the base when you are vulnerable in “foreign lands.”
-Return with experience and carry it into daily life, not leaving it on “vacation.”
+Return with experience, and carry it into daily life, rather than leaving it on “vacation.”

-Each time travel abroad appears in a dream, some very curious part of you quietly says: “the world is larger than your usual yard; step out, look, return — and your life will grow larger by one living dimension.”
+Each time travel abroad appears in a dream, some very curious part of you quietly says: the world is larger than your usual yard; step out, look, return — and your life will grow larger by one living dimension.